EssRey/HsWfHelper/technical_limitations.md

 * "Manage subscription status"
 * "Remove from static list"
 * "Rotate record to owner"
+  * if multiple teams are selected for rotation, only one of them will be migrated, the others have to be added manually)
 * "Send email"
 * "Send in-app notification"
   * owner property-based recipients may have to be re-added manually